-- 1. Evaluate the reliability, accuracy, precision, and sensitivity of a proposed method for the determination of 2,3,7,8-substituted PCDDs and PCDFs (tetra-through octachloro homologs) in human adipose tissue; - Determine if these compounds can be detected in adipose tissues of the American male adult population; and - 3.
+- Evaluate the reliability, accuracy, precision, and sensitivity of a proposed method for the determination of 2,3,7,8substituted PCDDs and PCDFs (tetra- through octachloro homologs) in human adipose tissue at the parts-per-trillion (ppt) level. - Determine if these compounds can be detected in adipose tissues of the American male adult population; and - 3.
 Determine if individuals with military service in Vietnam have significantly different levels of 2,3,7,8-substituted PCDDs and PCDFs (particularly 2,3,7,8-TCDD) than other American men.